sutrolabs/census-docs/destinations/tiktok.md

 ![Select the intended account](<../.gitbook/assets/Screen Shot 2022-02-11 at 4.29.16 PM.png>)

-* The TikTok connection will be present and authorized on the Connections page and ready for a sync.
+* The TikTok connection will be present and authorized on the Destinations page and ready for a sync.

 ## 🗄 Supported Objects